7th International Pension Research Association (IPRA) Conference

 Date: 23 & 24 June 2022

-The International Pension Research Association (IPRA) conference, hosted by IPRA in collaboration with the OECD and the International Organisation of Pension Supervisors (IOPS), will take place in June 2022 at the OECD in Paris/France, and Online.
+The International Pension Research Association (IPRA) conference, co-hosted by IPRA in collaboration with its founding organisations, will take place in June 2022 at the OECD in Paris/France, and Online.

 This is an IPRA Members and by invitation conference.
 If you have any enquiries, please contact us.